Kentucky’s Retail Food Code Has Changed

 TIME AS A PUBLIC HEALTH CONTROL

-Operators that do not serve highly susceptible populations and under certain circumstances with strict controls may elect to use time (rather than temperature alone) as a method to control the growth of pathogenic bacteria in PHF.
+Operators that do not serve highly susceptible populations and under certain circumstances with strict controls may elect to use time (rather than temperature alone) as a method to control the growth of pathogenic bacteria in TCS foods.

 Written procedures and strong knowledge of food safety principles are required for this practice.
 Please refer to 3-501.19 of the Food Code for more details and contact your local inspector if you wish to use this type of practice.